-- Preserve and protect the rural quality of the Virginia Piedmont
+- Preserve and protect the rural quality of the Northern Virginia Piedmont

-- Promote regional dialogue and cooperation on transportation, land use and environmental concerns
+- Promote regional dialogue and cooperation on transportation, land use, agricultural systems and environmental concerns

-- Promote and protect clean water in the Potomac and Chesapeake Bay watersheds
+- Promote and protect clean water in the Potomac and Anacostia Rivers and Chesapeake Bay watershed

 Selected grantsFARM TO TABLE